 Skip to main content

 The association of education or science as a whole with progress started with Galileo and Copernicus, who challenged the then-establishment of religious education with scientific methods.
 These methods became famous for their exceptional commitment to rationality and truth-seeking.
 These experiments were repeatable and helped people grasp otherwise unintuitive concepts, leading to the so-called scientific method, which today is emulated even by humanities.
 Although the sciences were an intellectual exercise, the industrial revolution ushered in an engineering era, which brought many applied domains to the sciences.
 Today there are over a hundred branches of engineering, and even the brightest minds in sciences can only claim expertise in domains up to three.
 This has led to a reversal of the scientific revolution, not due to the way of imparting knowledge but due to its sheer scale.
 For the general public today, access to labs and instruments is so scarce that they are only left to read research papers and take their word for it.
-So much to go against the religious way of learning.
+There is so much to go against the religious way of learning.

 Today's battle is fascinating, with its actors being loud and opinionative, their institutions incredulous, and their impact disastrous.